 What is not covered by the fund?

 - Expenses normally covered by the school that trained the guide dog.

 - Pet insurance policies held by the school or the user.

 - Expenses already reimbursed by another organization or service club.

-- Veterinary expenses for a retired guide dog who is no longer in active service.
+- Veterinary expenses (including euthanasia) for a retired guide dog who is no longer in active service

 Who makes treatment decisions?

 A guide dog's user and the veterinarian make decisions about the best treatment for the dog.
-The CNIB fund manager will inform you if that treatment is eligible for funding.
+The CNIB fund administrator will inform you if that treatment is eligible for funding.

 When can I apply?